Frederick Richard Simms: Simms-Bosch Magneto

-In conjunction with Robert Bosch he invented developed and patented the Simms-Bosch ignition magneto.
-It enabled engine designers to precisely time the ignition of fuel because it was tied to the rotation of the engine.
-Their initial low-tension system was not an unqualified success but they became the first to develop a practical high-tension magneto.
-In 1899 they established the jointly owned Compagnie des Magnetos Simms-Bosch but it foundered in 1906 on personal differences between the partners.
+In conjunction with Robert Bosch, he invented developed and patented the Simms-Bosch ignition magneto.
+It enabled engine designers to precisely time the ignition of fuel, because it was tied to the rotation of the engine.
+Their initial low-tension system was not an unqualified success, but they became the first to develop a practical high-tension magneto.
+In 1899 they established the jointly-owned Compagnie des Magnetos Simms-Bosch, but it foundered in 1906, due to personal differences between the partners.

-In 1907 Simms established the Simms Magneto Company Ltd to manufacture magnetos under licence from Robert Bosch but he was unable to compete with European prices and it closed in 1913.
-He had however contributed to Bosch's business by his stimulus to their further product development and in opening up the French market for Bosch.
+In 1907 Simms established the Simms Magneto Company Ltd to manufacture magnetos under licence from Robert Bosch.
+He was unable to compete with European prices, and it closed in 1913.
+He had, however, contributed to Bosch's business by his stimulus to their further product development, and in opening up the French market for Bosch.

 Simms Motor Units

 In 1913, Simms started Simms Motor Units Ltd, at first to sell and repair components, in particular dynamos and magnetos.
-In World War I it became the principal supplier of magnetos to the armed forces, mainly from his Simms Magneto Company Limited of New Jersey which he had established in 1910.
+In World War I it became the principal supplier of magnetos to the armed forces, mainly from his Simms Magneto Company Limited of New Jersey, which he had established in 1910.
 Another subsidiary was set up in 1915, Standard Insulator Company Limited.
-In 1920, following the virtual destruction of the Kilburn works by fire, the company took over a former piano factory in East Finchley, north London.
+In 1920, following the virtual destruction of the factory in Kilburn, London by fire, the company took over a former piano factory in East Finchley, Middlesex.
 A separate subsidiary to manufacture Simms-Vernier couplings (a method of adjusting the magneto's ignition timing) was set up in Lyon, France.
-During the 1930s the factory developed in conjunction with Leyland Motors a range of diesel fuel injectors, in particular the Uniflow injection pump of 1937.
-In World War II the company again became the principal supplier of magnetos for aircraft and tanks, also supplying dynamos, starter motors, lights, pumps, nozzles, spark plugs and coils.
+During the 1930s the factory developed, in conjunction with Leyland Motors, a range of diesel fuel injectors, in particular the Uniflow injection pump of 1937.
+In World War II, the company again became the UK's main supplier of magnetos for aircraft and tanks; also supplying dynamos, starter motors, lights, pumps, nozzles, spark plugs and coils.
 Experimentation with compound metals for electrical contacts led to Compound Electro Metals Limited.

 The East Finchley factory continued to expand after the war, eventually reaching 300000 sqft, and the company took over many other firms.
 Simms Motor Units was itself taken over by Lucas CAV in 1968.
 Manufacturing in East Finchley was steadily run down as UK manufacturers lost market share.
 The factory closed in 1991 to be redeveloped for housing.
 It is commemorated by Simms Gardens and Lucas Gardens.